theprogrammerinyou/theprogrammerinyou/README.md

   <li><b>📣 Languages:</b> English, Hindi & Telugu </li>
 </ul>

-<p>I'm Shivansh Shukla a computer engineer diving into the world of AI.
-I'm a looking for a job in the field of web development,
+<p>I'm Shivansh Shukla a computer engineer diving into the world of Hindi Literature.
+I'm a currently learning web development,
-  where I want to make great websites and make visiting websites be fun instead of being like oh what a shitty UI this website has.
-I'm passionate about programming and want to help people from diverse backgrounds to code.
+  am currently looking for ideas which could solve real world problems with the help of websites.
+I'm passionate about programming and want to help people from diverse backgrounds to be able to code.
 </p>

 </div>